Paul-J-Company/Systems-Design/README.md

 ### System Design Questions:
 + Definitions:
   - Infrastructure: The physical resources that support your environment, includes: Data Centers, Platforms, Systems, Workloads, People.
-  - Data Center: A Physical Building located around the world that houses your Platfoms, Systems, Workloads.
+  - Data Center: A Physical Building located around the world that houses your Platforms, Systems, Workloads.
   - Platform: The logical term that supports your environment: OnPrem, Cloud, MultiCloud or Hybrid?
   - System: the collection of components (hardware,software,people) that interact together to implement your Platform.
-  - Workload: the main application your customers interact with (aka., your "Product or Service").
+  - Workload: the main application your customers interact with (aka., your "Product and/or Service").
-  - People: all your employess across all of your departments: IT/SRE/DevOps/Platform Engineers/Secuirty Specialists/Programmers; Sales, Marketing
+  - People: all your employess across all of your departments: Platform Engineers/SREs/DevOps/DevSecOps/Programmers; Sales, Marketing
 + How do you make decisions regarding all of the questions below?
-  - Where are your High-Level Architecture/Design Diagrams?
   - Who are your Architects/Designers?
+  - Where are their High-Level Architecture/Design Diagrams?
   - How do they strike the ***right balance*** between all the ***trade-offs*** during the design process?
   - How do they define clear objectives?
   - How do they measure success?